-Just because the world’s gone mad it doesn’t mean you have to.
-Mindfulness has many definitions.
-For me, it’s just the awareness of being aware.
-Buddhists have a word, tath?t?, which is best translated as ‘suchness’ or the ‘as-is-ness’ of the moment.
+Children and mindfulness: just because the world’s gone mad it doesn’t mean you have to.
+It’s never too early to engage your kids in mindfulness practice.
+Mindfulness has many definitions and for me, it’s just the awareness of being aware.
+Buddhists have a word, ‘tath?t?’, which is best translated as ‘suchness’ or the ‘as-is-ness’ of the moment.

-In order to create reality we have to perceive everything as something.
-We label things to give them meaning, whereas tath?t? just lets it be what it is, Doris Day ‘Que Será, Será’ style.
+In order to create reality, we have to perceive everything as something.
+We label things to give them meaning, whereas tath?t? – we should just let it be what it is, Doris Day ‘Que Será, Será’ style.

 Children experiencing a heightened sense of stress